For business owners with something worth protectingFor owners with something worth protecting

 The kids have their own lives.
 The offers haven’t felt right.

-The thought of the name going dark, the crew scattering, the customers moving on —
+The thought of the name going dark, the crew having to start over, the customers moving on —

 You didn’t spend years building a business